Who’s still earning less than they did in 2009?

 We’ve seen many changes to our personal tax burden over the past 10 years, tracing the shape of the economy; from a relatively lighter load back in 2009, through the austerity years, and back to growth once more.

-However, for many of us, despite decreases in personal rent. actionEventData({$contentId:"7.1213540", $action:"view", $target:"work"})" polopoly:contentid="7.1213540" polopoly:searchTag="tag_event">income tax in recent years, the truth is that we continue to give up more of our income today than we did back in 2009.
+However, for many of us, despite decreases in personal income tax in recent years, the truth is that we continue to give up more of our income today than we did back in 2009.
 Not only that, but against a background of rising wages, the “stealth” effect of the tax system failing to move in line with inflation, means that we may be giving up even more than we realise on an inflation-adjusted basis.

 As Deborah Casey, a senior manager with PwC notes: “For those paying tax, the value of any pay rise is diminished when tax rates and tax credits remain unchanged.”